stonstad/Stellar.FastDB/README.md

 customer.Name = "John Wick's Dog";
 customers.Update(customer);

-// use LINQ to query documents var matches = customers.Where(a => a.Name.StartsWith("John") && a.Telephone > 5555555);
+// use LINQ to query
+var matches = customers.Where(a => a.Name.StartsWith("John") && a.Telephone > 5555555);

 // close database